disq/ledcontrol/README.md

 - Optional: An extra button (button "B") if you want to load/save your colour schemes.
 - Optional: Another extra button (let's call this "C") if you want an instant on/off button.
 - Optional: [Captain Resetti](https://shop.pimoroni.com/products/captain-resetti-pico-reset-button) to return to default colours, or just replug the board.
+- Optional: [DFRobot mmWave Radar](https://shop.pimoroni.com/products/mmwave-radar-human-presence-detection-9m) to turn on/off the lights when you enter/leave the room.
 - Read [the uberguide](https://learn.adafruit.com/adafruit-neopixel-uberguide) if you haven't...

 ### Connections